Lambert of Maastricht: Life

 Lambert seems to have succumbed to the political turmoil that developed when various clans fought for influence as the Merovingian dynasty gave way to the Carolingians.
 Historian Jean-Louis Kupper says that the bishop was the victim of a private struggle between two clans seeking to control the Tongres-Maastricht see.
 Lambert is said to have denounced Pepin's adulterous liaison with Alpaida, who was to become the mother of Charles Martel.
 This aroused the enmity of either Pepin, Alpaida, or both.
 The bishop was murdered at Liège by the troops of Dodon, Pepin's domesticus (manager of state domains), father or brother of Alpaida.
-The year of his death is variously given for some time between 705 and 709.
+The year of his death varies between sources, but is taken to be between 705 and 709.
 Lambert came to be viewed as a martyr for his defence of marital fidelity.
 Lambert's two nephews, Peter and Audolet, were also killed defending their uncle.
 They too, were viewed as saints.
 Many historians however question the accuracy of the relationship between Alpaida and Dodon, due to that claim appearing much later.

 Although Lambert was buried at Maastricht, his successor as bishop, Hubertus, translated his relics to Liège, to which the see of Maastricht was eventually moved.
-To enshrine Lambert's relics, Hubertus, built a basilica near Lambert's residence which became the true nucleus of the city.
-The shrine became St. Lambert's Cathedral, destroyed in 1794.
-Its site is the modern Place Saint-Lambert.
-Lambert's tomb is now located in the present Liège Cathedral.
-The Cathedral of Our Lady and St. Lambert in Liège was built in his honor.
+To enshrine Lambert's relics, Hubertus built a basilica near Lambert's residence which became St. Lambert's Cathedral That cathedral was torn down starting in 1794 (its site is the modern Place Saint-Lambert), with Lambert's tomb being relocated to the Liège Cathedral, in which it still resides.

 Patronage

-Lambert is the patron of the city of Liège.
+Lambert is the patron of the city of Liège and of Freiburg im Breisgau, where a relic of his head is located since 1190.

 His feast day in the Roman Catholic Church calendar is 17 September.
 The Lambertusfest in Münster has long been a folk holiday, celebrated for two weeks culminating on the eve of 17 September.
 Children build "Lambertus pyramids" of branches, decorated with lanterns and lamps around which they dance and sing traditional songs (known as Lambertussingen or Käskenspiel).

 A few churches in Germany and Belgium are dedicated to Saint Lambert.

+Relics

+Lambert's relics in Liège are kept in four glass jars, which in turn are held in a red box, which also holds documents related to previous examinations of the relics (done in 1896, 1938 and 1985, according to the Liège diocese).
+In October of 2023, they were opened again, and this time a medical investigation was to be done as well.